 Views:

-You will be notified by an alert in your eVision portal:
+You will be notified through an alert in your eVision portal.
+Read this carefully, as it contains important information about your next steps.

-• A maximum of three 18-point papers each semester
+• You can enrol in a maximum of three 18 point papers per semester

 • Any previously approved Final Examination Only (FEO) enrolments may be cancelled